ryman1/keeweb-wiki/FAQ.md

 A: If you prefer desktop version, there are [desktop clients](https://github.com/keeweb/keeweb/releases/latest) for all major OS: Mac, Windows and Linux.
 It's called Kee*Web* because it's created with web technologies.

 Q: Yet another KeePass client app?
 Why?
 What is the motivation?
-A: Because there's no good Mac app and no browser version.
+A: Because there's no cross-platform app with good ui and no browser version.

 ### Compatibility
 Q: Is it compatible with KeePass?
 What about KeePassX or other clients?